-CME consists of educational activities that serve toincrease the professional competence and relationships a physician uses to provide services.
+PB: CME consists of educational activities that serve to increase the professional competence and relationships a physician uses to provide services.
 The content of CME is the body of knowledge and skills generally recognized and accepted by the profession.

 VM: How did the ACP become an accredited CME provider and who will regulate the CME programs and content?

-The ACP is emerging as a leader in the medical community dedicated to the diagnosis and treatment of venous disease with the goal of providing improved patient care by establishing the highest medical education standards in the industry.
-The AC P Board of Directors, as part of the AC P’s strategic plan, is to be its members’ indispensible resource for education, knowledge exchange, and practice development.
-By obtaining ACC ME accreditation we believe the AC P is demonstrating its commitment to be the leading professional organization dedicated to providing the highest quality Phlebology education available.
+PB: The ACP is emerging as a leader in the medical community dedicated to the diagnosis and treatment of venous disease with the goal of providing improved patient care by establishing the highest medical education standards in the industry.
+The ACP Board of Directors, as part of the ACP’s strategic plan, is to be its members’ indispensible resource for education, knowledge exchange, and practice development.
+By obtaining ACCME accreditation we believe the ACP is demonstrating its commitment to be the leading professional organization dedicated to providing the highest quality phlebology education available.

-The AC P’s CME accreditation couldn’t have been possible without the generous support of the AC P Foundation.
-In 2009 independent CME accreditation was researched and a pre-application was accepted by the ACC ME, where the AC P was deemed eligible to continue with the accreditation process.
-The next step was to complete a self-study (application), submit evidence of performance-in-practice (activity files), and go through a face-to-face interview with the ACC ME.
-As an initial applicant, the AC P was only responsible for specific sections of the self-study (some criteria were optional), and only had to submit two best examples of performance-in-practice, selected by the AC P. Now that the AC P is an accredited provider, we are responsible for compliance with all ACC ME criteria, standards and policies.
-When the AC P applies for reaccreditation, we will have to complete all sections of the self-study, as well as submit activity files selected by the ACC ME.
+As an initial applicant, the ACP was only responsible for specific sections of the self-study (some criteria were optional), and only had to submit two best examples of performance-in-practice, selected by the ACP.
+Now that the ACP is an accredited provider, we are responsible for compliance with all ACCME criteria, standards and policies.
+When the ACP applies for re-accreditation, we will have to complete all sections of the self-study, as well as submit activity files selected by the ACCME.

-The Physician’s Recognition Award (AMA PRA Category 1 CreditTM), is issued by the American Medical Association (AMA).
-The AC P can designate CME activities for this credit.
+The Physician’s Recognition Award (AMA PRA Category 1 Credit), is issued by the American Medical Association (AMA).
+The ACP can designate CME activities for this credit.
 It is the physician’s responsibility to only claim credit for the portions of the activity that they attended.
-The AMA has rules in addition to those guidelines required by the ACC ME regarding what types of programs may be approved for credit and policies for faculty members.
+The AMA has rules in addition to those guidelines required by the ACCME regarding what types of programs may be approved for credit and policies for faculty members.
 For more information, the AMA Physician’s Recognition Award booklet can be downloaded from their website.

 In addition, the Food and Drug Administration (FDA) has policies regarding the independence of educational materials and programming from industry influence, as well as policies pertaining to off-label use of products.
 Off-label use may be discussed in CME programs, as long as faculty discloses that it is off-label use.

-VM: With all this new regulation, how may industry partner with the ACP to provide CME?
+VM: With all this new regulation, how may the industry partner with the ACP to provide CME?

-As an accredited CME provider, the AC P is obligated to collect disclosure information from all those who control content, identify and resolve any conflicts of interest, and disclose to the audience (learners) of the presence or absence of relevant financial relationships.
+PB: As an accredited CME provider, the ACP is obligated to collect disclosure information from all those who control content, identify and resolve any conflicts of interest, and disclose to the audience (learners) of the presence or absence of relevant financial relationships.
 Disclosure is not intended to exclude someone from participation in the CME activity, but rather to ensure transparency to the learners so that they may make their own decisions about the content being delivered.
-The AC P is not required to ask for a dollar amount, only the nature of the relationship (speakers’ bureau, consultant, investigator, etc.).
-The AC P then has to resolve any identified conflicts (if a faculty member has a relevant financial relationship and controls content, it automatically creates a conflict of interest which has to be resolved).
-The AC P does not need to ask a faculty member to sever their financial relationship; resolution can be accomplished by content review to ensure presentations are free from commercial bias.
-Disclosure and resolution of conflicts of interest are the most common areas out of compliance, based on ACC ME data.